A Simple Guide to Solar Leases: How They Work and Why They’re Growing

 What Is a Solar Lease?

-A solar lease allows households to benefit from solar energy without the upfront cost of purchasing a system.
+A solar lease allows homeowners to benefit from solar energy without paying for the solar equipment themselves.

-Under a solar lease model, the provider is granted rights to use the airspace above the roof – not the land itself – to install and operate the solar system.
+Under a typical solar lease model, a provider funds and manages the solar system on the roof while the homeowner pays a fixed monthly subscription.
+The provider is granted rights to use the airspace above the roof – not the land itself – to install and operate the solar system.
 This legally defined arrangement ensures the provider can access the system for maintenance while the homeowner retains full control of their property.

 Earlier solar lease models, particularly in the U.S., sometimes included complex Power Purchase Agreements (PPAs) with escalating costs and transfer difficulties.
 These leases were often found to be overly restrictive on homeowners.
 However, the industry has evolved significantly since then.

-UK Finance, the trade association representing the UK banking industry and all major lenders, has set out clear guidance to combat the terms that made previous lease models so onerous
+UK Finance, the trade association representing the UK banking industry and all major lenders, has established guidance to combat the terms that made previous models so onerous and ensure modern solar leases are mortgage-friendly.

-Modern leases are much more straightforward, with clear terms and conditions that are designed to be approved quickly by mortgage providers.
+Modern solar lease agreements are much more straightforward than previous models, with clear terms and conditions that are designed to be approved quickly by mortgage providers.
 Gryd’s solar leasing model has been developed with leading UK real estate law firms and independently reviewed to ensure full compliance with UK Finance guidelines.
 It meets the requirements of all major mortgage lenders, supporting a smooth path to approval and installation.

 Benefits of a Solar Lease vs. Solar Ownership